philrz/zed-datasource/README.md

 [build a data source plugin](https://grafana.com/tutorials/build-a-data-source-plugin/).
 Per common practice, please [open an issue](https://github.com/philrz/zed-datasource/issues) before sending a pull request.
-If you think your ideas might benefit from some refinementrefinement via Q&A, come talk to us on [Slack](https://www.brimdata.io/join-slack/)
+If you think your ideas might benefit from some refinement via Q&A, come talk to us on [Slack](https://www.brimdata.io/join-slack/)

 ## Join the Community